-- 79. Earmarked revenue reserves are held for a variety of purposes, the nature and value of these is outlined below: - Pensions Reserve To meet the potential cost of the Retained Firefighters' national settlement in relation to Unfair Treatment of Part-time Workers. - New Fire Control Reserve Government has allocated significant capital grant to this project as well as a small revenue grant.
-The revenue grant will be used to offset specific annual revenue costs over a number of years once the new system is operational. - Operational Activity Reserve - To fund exceptional activity costs arising from spate conditions e.g. prolonged fires in the Malvern Hills or flooding. - New Dimensions Reserve planned to be used to create additional training facilities and fund exercises in respect of New Dimensions. - Equipment Reserve To fund additional equipment required within the service. - ICP Work-wear Reserve To match the budgeted routine replacement of non-PPE work-wear with the charging profile under the national Integrated Clothing Project (ICP). - The majority of this was utilised in 2012/13. - YFA Reserve - Held for the Young Firefighters' Association to smooth annual expenditure. - Development Reserve To provide funding for capacity building or "invest to save" type initiatives to prepare for future grant reductions. - Capital Finance Phasing Reserve this arises from savings in capital financing costs as a result of re-phasing of the Major Buildings programme due to delays outside the control of the FRA. - Property Maintenance Reserve to be utilised in future years to ensure the completion of planned station maintenance. - Transformation Reserve to match funding for service transformation projects following the successful bidding undertaken during 2014/15. - Budget Reduction Reserve in expectation of significant future pressures and the restructuring necessary to meet them, a reserve has been created to help smooth the transformation over the next few years. - Collection Fund Loss Reserve to meet the potential deficit arising at billing authorities following the increase in the anticipated arrears position, which has resulted in lower NNDR receipts in financial year 2015/16.
+- 81. Earmarked revenue reserves are held for a variety of purposes, the nature and value of these is outlined below: - Pensions Reserve To meet the potential cost of the Retained Firefighters' national settlement in relation to Unfair Treatment of Part-time Workers. - New Fire Control Reserve Government has allocated significant capital grant to this project as well as a small revenue grant.
+The revenue grant will be used to offset specific annual revenue costs over a number of years once the new system is operational. - Operational Activity Reserve To fund exceptional activity costs arising from spate conditions e.g. prolonged fires in the Malvern Hills or flooding. - New Dimensions Reserve planned to be used to create additional training facilities and fund exercises in respect of New Dimensions. - Equipment Reserve To fund additional equipment required within the service. - ICP Work-wear Reserve To match the budgeted routine replacement of non-PPE work-wear with the charging profile under the national Integrated Clothing Project (ICP).
+The majority of this was utilised in 2012/13. - YFA Reserve Held for the Young Firefighters' Association to smooth annual expenditure. - Development Reserve To provide funding for capacity building or "invest to save" type initiatives to prepare for future grant reductions. - Capital Finance Phasing Reserve this arises from savings in capital financing costs as a result of re-phasing of the Major Buildings programme due to delays

-• Pension Tribunal Reserve - to meet the potential costs of employing fire Fighters who retired before reaching the age of 55, on the retained fire fighter duty system
+- outside the control of the FRA.
+This will be used to finance capital expenditure in 2014/15 in accordance with the MTFP. - Property Maintenance Reserve to be utilised in future years to ensure the completion of planned station maintenance as budgeted in 2013/14. - Transformation Reserve to match funding for service transformation projects following the successful bidding undertaken during 2014/15. - Budget Reduction Reserve in expectation of significant future pressures and the restructuring necessary to meet them, a reserve has been created to help smooth the transformation over the next few years. - Collection Fund Loss Reserve to meet the potential deficit arising at billing authorities following the increase in the anticipated arrears position, which will result in lower than budgeted for NNDR receipts in financial year 2015/16. - Pension Tribunal Reserve to meet the potential costs of employing fire Fighters who retired before reaching the age of 55, on the retained fire fighter duty system